samarth4487/HackerRank-Swift/README.md

 # HackerRank-Swift
-Solutions to hackerRank problems written in Swift
+Solutions to HackerRank problems written in Swift